ethyca/fides/README.md

 ## :zap: Overview

-Ethyca's Fides is a modern framework that lets legal and data teams work together to define data privacy requirements that are _provably_ enforced during software integration and deployment.
-By translating privacies policies into code, you can ensure that you'll never leak sensitive data in your applications.
+Fides is an open-source framework that lets legal and data teams work together to define data privacy requirements that are _provably_ enforced during software integration and deployment.
+By translating privacies policies into code, you can ensure that you'll never expose a user's sensitive data in your applications.

-- **Privacy policies that aren't just for lawyers** While your legal and executive teams define your privacy policies, it's your engineering team that must implement these policies as software.
+- **Privacy policies aren't just for lawyers**.
+While a company's executives and legal team define the intent of your privacy policies, it's your engineering team that must implement these policies as software.
 Fides defines a "privacy grammar" that lets engineers translate legal privacy policies into the language they understand: code.

 - **CI/CD** With Fides, you can update your policies and data systems as frequently as you (or your legal team!) needs.
 The updated policies are evaluated during the build process; if you find a potential compromise, you can shut down the process  _before_ the changes make it into production.